PostHog/posthog.com/contents/blog/ab-testing-examples.md

 To support a higher volume of tests and simplify the process, Coinbase developed "universes."
 This is a system to split users into groups, assign A/B tests to those groups, then build versions of the app containing the tested components.
 It consisted of three main pieces:

 1. **Components:** parts of a service you may want to experiment on.

 2. **Composer:** builds a service using component constructors, testing one of them.
 Experiments consist of comparing composers, so they tracked analytics at this level.

 3. **Composer manager:** routes requests to the correct composer based on the user.
 They split users into groups, named "slots" which get a single experiment.
-Those a part of this experiment get the service the composer put together.
+Those who are part of this experiment get the service the composer put together.

 A single configuration file defines all three of these, abstracting the code relevant to the experiment from the actual app.
 A service they built uses the configuration file to create a universe for the A/B test.

 The outcome of building the "universes" system included:

 - **Increased A/B test throughput** from 3 experiments in ~6 months before launch to 44 experiments in ~8 months after.

 - **Centralized and cleaner code** by splitting experiment and app code as well as using a single configuration file for the experiment.
 This makes it easier to manage tests.

 - **Greater flexibility and faster feedback** through the ability to modify experiments at any time, requiring smaller user samples, and shorter implementation and feedback cycles.

 _Read more at "[Scaling Experimentation for Machine Learning at Coinbase](https://www.coinbase.com/blog/scaling-experimentation-for-machine-learning-at-coinbase)."_